python-openxml/python-docx/docs/dev/analysis/features/bookmarks.rst

 * A bookmark can be *hidden*, which occurs for example when cross-references are inserted into the document.

-* ?
-Do bookmarks need to be unique across all stories? (like headers, footers, etc.)?
-This could be trouble for us because we don't yet have access to those "stories".

-* ?
-How do overlapping bookmarks behave?
-Are those permitted?
-Like new one starts before prior one finishes?

-  ?
-What about "nested" bookmarks?
-Are those permitted?
-Line second bookmark starts and ends after first one starts and before it ends?
+* As bookmarks need to be unique over all document stories, a check should be done for uniqueness.
+(The word API replaces the bookmark by a new one when a duplicate bookmarkname is used to insert a new bookmark.
+  The word editor removes duplicate bookmarks.)

+* Bookmarks may overlap i.e. A new bookmark is started as the previous one is not yet ended.

+* Bookmarks may be nested i.e. a bookmark may exists within the limits of another bookmark.

 * A bookmark can be added in five different document parts: Body, Header, Footer, Footnote and Endnote.

+* As bookmarks can be added in at different locations as well as different document parts, the bookmarkStart and bookmarkEnd elements should be added to different complex types: CT_Body, CT_P and CT_Tbl, as well as CT_HdrFtr and CT_FtnEdn.

 XML Semantics